clyze/build-tools/README.md

 # Build tools #

-This project contains the following tools that integrate Closer with build systems:
+This project contains the following tools that integrate Clyze with build systems:

 * [Gradle plugin](gradle-plugin/README.md)